skywolf829/Unity-FPS/README.md

 # Unity-FPS
-Though project was created in order to understand how networking is handled through different plugins in Unity, and to discover ways to reduce lag or jittering observed.
+This project was created in order to understand how networking is handled through different plugins in Unity, and to discover ways to reduce lag or jittering observed.